-Thea Render is the most versatile renderer featuring state-of-the-art unbiased, biased and GPU engines.
+Thea Render is the most versatile renderer featuring state-of-the-art unbiased and GPU engines.
 All the engines operate within the same framework and switching from one to another is just a click away.
 Check out the supported features per engine here.

 With our engine running on both the GPU+CPU, interactive photorealistic rendering was never better.

 The unbiased core of Thea produces the most accurate results and stunning photorealistic images.